gracebcorrea/BOOKS/README.md

     imports the "books.csv" file provided in the project specification

 3) Index.html
-   Shows the cover page with options to login or create a new user
+   Shows the cover page with options to login or create a new user - I is the Home page

+4) layout.html
+    Grants that all pages have the same style

+5) Login.html
+      allows the user to enter the site

+6) Join.html
+      allows the user to registrate on site

+7) Logout.html

+8) Serach.html

+9) Bookspage.html